Trebišov: Mausoleum of The Andrássy Family in The Town Park

 The Mausoleum is one of the most beautiful monuments in Trebišov.
 It was built in the neo-Gothic style in 1893 by the German architect Arthur Meinig.
 The sarcophagus is a work of the Hungarian sculptor György Zala from the years 1893–1895.
 The Mausoleum houses the grave of count Gyula Andrássy from 1894, who was prime minister of Austria-Hungary (1867).
 In the sarcophagus, there are relicts of his wife Katalin Andrássy.
 Above the sarcophagus there are two bronze cartouches with the emblems of the count and his wife.
 Beside that there is the tin coffin of Tódor Andrássy (1857–1905).
 There is a sculpture of an angel.
 Near the sarcophagus, there is a bronze sculpture of Helena, the wife of count Lajos Batthyány.
 In the interior there are the starry vault and the neo-Gothic windows.

 National History Museum

-In 1786, count Imre Csáky started constructure on a great Baroque castle.
+In 1786, count Imre Csáky started construction on a great Baroque castle.
 The three-winged castle has a U-shaped floor-plan.
 The terrace is supported by eight Classicistic pillars.
 In the Baroque gable there are emblems of the Csáky and Andrássy families.
 The castle has a large French garden with a fountain and a labyrinth.
 From 1916, the castle housed military barracks and after the Second World War a hospital.
 Today the castle is used as the National History Museum.